Overview of sensitivity labels

 Apply the label automatically to content that contains sensitive information.
 You can choose what types of sensitive information that you want labeled, and the label can either be applied automatically, or you can prompt users to apply the label that you recommend.
 If you recommend a label, the prompt displays whatever text you choose.
 For more information, see Apply a sensitivity label to content automatically.

-All of these options are available when you create a label in the Security & Compliance Center.
+All of these options are available when you create a sensitivity label.

 Label priority (order matters)

-When you create your sensitivity labels in the Security & Compliance Center, they appear in a list on the Sensitivity tab on the Labels page.
+When you create your sensitivity labels, they appear in a list on the Sensitivity tab on the Labels page.
 In this list, the order of the labels is important because it reflects their priority.
 You want your most restrictive sensitivity label, such as Highly Confidential, to appear at the bottom of the list, and your least restrictive sensitivity label, such as Public, to appear at the top.

 A document or email can have only a single sensitivity label applied to it.
 If you require your users to provide a justification for changing the label to a lower classification, the order of this list determines what's a lower classification.